Freifrei/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This readme is singly linked lists
+This readme is singly linked list